g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Host Header: The Host header was added to HTTP/1.1, enabling the hosting of numerous websites on a single server.
 This makes virtual hosting possible, in which several websites can be served by a single physical server depending on the value of the Host header.

-* Chunked Transfer Encoding: Data can now be transferred in numerous pieces rather than all at once thanks to HTTP/1.1's support for chunked transfer encoding.
+* Chunked Transfer-Encoding: Data can now be transferred in numerous pieces rather than all at once thanks to HTTP/1.1's support for chunked transfer encoding.
 When streaming data or transferring big files and the duration of the content is unknown ahead of time, this is helpful.

 **Strengths:**